bitovi/ylem/docs/react-view-model.md

 @function react-view-models.reactViewModel reactViewModel
 @parent react-view-models 0

-@description Connect a [DefineMap](./can-define/map/map.html) class to a React component to create an auto-rendering component with an observable view-model
+@description Connect a [DefineMap](./can-define/map/map.html) constructor function to a React component to create an auto-rendering component with an observable view-model

 @signature `reactViewModel( ViewModel, ReactComponent )`